128technology/docs/docs/cc_fips_access_mgmt.md

  `cat /proc/sys/crypto/fips_enabled`
  Expected result:  `1`

-8. Type `exit` to leave the Linux shell and return to the PCLI.
+8. Type `exit` to leave the Linux shell and return to the CLI.
-9. Type `quit` to log out from PCLI.
+9. Type `quit` to log out from CLI.

 You have now completed security validation of the installation.

-## PCLI Access Post Install
+## CLI Access Post Install

-Use the following procedure to access the PCLI at any time after installation.
+Use the following procedure to access the CLI at any time after installation.

 1. Open a terminal window and SSH to the SSR's IP address.
 2. Use your login credentials to log in to the SSR

- - If using an account other than admin, type `pcli` to start the SSR PCLI.
+ - If using an account other than admin, type `pcli` to start the SSR CLI.

- - Type `shell` to suspend the PCLI and enter the Linux shell.
+ - Type `shell` to suspend the CLI and enter the Linux shell.

 To terminate an active session:

-- Type `exit` to return from the Linux shell to the PCLI.
+- Type `exit` to return from the Linux shell to the CLI.

-- Type `quit` to log out from PCLI.
+- Type `quit` to log out from CLI.

 - If using an account other than admin, type `exit` to end the login session.